confiture/AeolusRobotics/readme.md

 The first parameter is the input which must be the find_region output, the second parameter is the output name that is the same type as find_region output.

+You can write results to files :

+> save_pixels flowers_region flowers_region.png

+In a binnary image here.

+Or by running :

+> save_pixels_txt flowers_region flowers_region.txt

+In a text file.